 (1) In order to investigate scientific misconduct, the University Executive Board shall, in consultation with the Senate, appoint an Investigative Committee consisting of the chairperson and four other members.
 The University Executive Board shall appoint the chairperson and the other members of the Investigative Committee for a period of three years; reappointment is possible.
 The chairperson should not be a member or staff of TU Dresden and should preferably be qualified to hold the office of a judge.
 The other members of the Investigative Committee must be members or staff of TU Dresden and come from different academic disciplines.
+Commission members are bound by strict confidentiality.
+They shall disclose any facts that may give rise to a concern of bias.
+A possible bias is to be reported directly to the University Executive Board, which, after examining the facts, will appoint an appropriate substitute for the commission member in question from among the members or associate members of TU Dresden.
+In case of bias of the chairperson of the commission, the University Executive Board appoints a substitute who is not a member or associated member of TU Dresden.

 - (2) The Investigative Committee may at any time consult individuals who have special expertise in the scientific field to be assessed or who have experience in dealing with relevant procedures.
-If necessary, he or she will be supported by the Review Board for Scientific Misconduct. - (3) The Investigative Committee shall meet in private and be subject to strict confidentiality.
+The ombudsperson is supported, if necessary, by the Office for Good Scientific Practice. - (3) The Investigative Committee shall meet in private and be subject to strict confidentiality.
 Decisions made by the Investigative Committee shall be adopted by simple majority, unless stipulated otherwise.
 The Investigative Committee shall make its decisions on the basis of the facts established and the evidence gathered, and shall act on its own free accord.